Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

-People whose cultures follow the lunar calendar are pretty lucky, I think, because we enjoy two New Year celebrations instead of one.
-Not only do we get the January 1st New Year, but we also get a Lunar New Year, which falls around late January to early February of each year.
-In China, one of the traditional meals to eat for Chinese New Year’s Eve is Hot Pot (火锅 or huoguo, literally means “fire pot”).
+Cultures that follow the lunar calendar are pretty lucky, because we get two New Year celebrations instead of one.
+Not only do we enjoy the January 1st New Year, but we also have a Lunar New Year, which happens around a month later.
+In China, one of our traditional meals for Chinese New Year’s Eve is Hot Pot (火锅 or huoguo, literally “fire pot”).
 Here is your ultimate guide to enjoying Vegan Hot Pot at home!

 History of Chinese Hot Pot